DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/126204950-020d616b-22a4-45b7-94fd-88c2fcbd1108.png)

 Sometimes we want a parameter to change to specific values at specific times, in other words, a step function.
 It is possible to implement a step function as a SIRplus equation, but this is not trivial.
 As this is is a common requirement in modelling and simulation, SIRplus provides a built-in equation sub-class called *step*.
-For example, we can change the *mod_sir* model such that the transmission rate increases and decreases at certain times, reflecting specific measures coming into and out of force.
+For example, we can change the *mod_sir* model such that the transmission rate increases and decreases at certain times, reflecting specific measures coming into and out of effect.

 ```Python
 self.b = sp.step([0.2, 0.13, 0.2], [0, 7, 21])